vamenard/godfather-rockrobot/README.md

 Once you installed xampp or wamp, you can start everything calling the controller file in a browser this way: http://127.0.0.1/trainallCtrl.php?hood=1

-You browser window will refresh on fixed intervals (90m / 8 hoods with my setups).
+Your browser window will refresh on fixed intervals (90m / 8 hoods with my setups).

 If you are having problems, make sure your apache can execute curl and can write the cache files in the webroot.